Kong/kong-ansible-collection/roles/k4k8s_deploy/README.md

 ## Description

-An Ansible role to deploy Kong for Kubernetes, Kong for Kubernetes Enterprise, Kong for Kubernetes with Kong Enterprise, and Kong Kubernetes Ingress Controller to Kubernetes or Red Hat OpenShift clusters.
-Product specific documentation can be found within the Kong Kubernetes Ingress Controller documentation pages [here](https://docs.konghq.com/kubernetes-ingress-controller/).
+An Ansible role to deploy Kong for Kubernetes, Kong for Kubernetes Enterprise, Kong for Kubernetes with Kong Enterprise, and Kong Ingress Controller to Kubernetes or Red Hat OpenShift clusters.
+Product specific documentation can be found within the Kong Ingress Controller documentation pages [here](https://docs.konghq.com/kubernetes-ingress-controller/).

 The Ansible role can currently perform a Helm based or Kubernetes YAML manifest based installation, along with full automation of Kong required secrets for production grade installations.
-The role can also take care of installing and verifying the installation of Python module dependencies, Ansible Galaxy Collection dependencies, and binary dependencies if desired (configurable).

 ## Table of Contents